 The tidal cycle is semidiurnal in California thus there is one significantly higher tidal cycle in the average day.
 In addition there is a large Spring/Neap tide difference in the typical fortnightly tidal series.
 Physically the neap tide series provides a time when estuarine flow and height are low for a number of days at a time.
-This provides and opportunity for longshore sediment delivery and closure processes to operate unfettered.
-Over a number of neap flood tidal cycles this can establish a large body of sediment at mid-tidal elevation in the mouth that may extend well into the estuary via a flood tide delta complex and/or wave overwash to form an elevated sand flat.
+This provides and opportunity for longshore sediment delivery and closure processes to operate unfettered (Behrens et al. 2009).
+Over a number of neap flood tidal cycles this can establish a large body of sediment at mid-tidal elevation in the mouth that may extend well into the estuary via a flood-tide delta complex and/or wave overwash to form an elevated sand flat.
 This tidally emergent bar then serves to maintain water at some height impounded in the estuary until opened by flood conditions.
-These features then may be difficult to erode or downcut yielding a semiclosed system.
+This broad sand feature can then be difficult to erode or downcut yielding a semi-closed system.
 This system then may completely close over time.
 Lack of efficient channel downcutting during higher spring tide events may in part be due to wave interaction at the mouth, which fills incised channels between tidal cycles.
 Such semi-closed systems may persist for variable periods prior to full closure others may not attain full closure or do so only intermittently; on the other hand, these systems do not completely drain except during flood events that eliminate the impediments at the mouth.

 Wave attack on the California Coast is not constant in wave height or direction.
 Winter storms in the North Pacific generate waves that approach form the northwest.
 Southern Ocean and tropical storm waves that approach the coast from the South are more prevalent in the summer.
 These can produce seasonal cycles of estuary mouth behavior, for example prior to jetty construction the mouth of Elkhorn Slough would turn and elongate longshore to the north in response to summer wave conditions (Woolfolk 2005), and bar formation would restrict tidal action.
-Similarly, northern and southern seasonal movement of the estuary mouth were reported in the 19th Century in the Bolsa Chica-Anaheim Bay area (Engstrom 2006) and the Bolsa Chica T-sheets show tidal flood-delta features suggestive of mouth movement and perhaps seasonal oscillation (Figure 1).
+Similarly, northern and southern seasonal movement of the estuary mouth were reported in the 19th Century in the Bolsa Chica-Anaheim Bay area (Engstrom 2006) (Figure 2).